m4sterbunny/Demo/source/pages/rockstar.rst

    * - Experience with Photoshop or other image editing software.
      - While I do have some Photoshop experience, I don't spend money on Adobe.
 My clients occasionally do.
 For user documentation and image annotation, I have some very simple (and free) tooling options.
 But, telling you more would be giving away some of my trade secrets and hmm, I haven't even met you yet.
    * - Game development experience and/or a passion for games.
      - With regards to your games, I know them vicariously (it is my man that loves them).
 Personally, I sit too much for work to sit some more for fun.
 To unwind, I get out, I exercise, I talk to people.
+When I do sit and relax, I am probably consuming SciFi!